 For vendor models, to the extent that the assumptions testing information is available from the vendor, include the model owner’s assessment of the testing results and any associated risks.

 Model Owner:

+As per SecurLock Predict, this is not applicable, as it operates as a rule-based system, following a set of predefined rules.
+It relies on logical decision-making processes rather than using data-driven patterns and does not require any statistical or technical assumptions.

+FIS SecurLock Predict utilizes risk scores derived from FICO Falcon's neural network technology as model inputs.

-FICO Model Statistical and Technical Assumptions
+FICO Falcon’s Statistical and Technical Assumptions include the following:

 The client’s portfolio should resemble the statistics of the model development portfolio and should be carefully monitored in terms of score distribution.